tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 * After each pair of students has gone through the full interview process (acted as both interviewer/interviewee and discussed feedback), students will break off into new pairs and repeat the process until the end of the class.

-Then slack out the [Peer Interview Grading Rubric](Activities/01-Ins_Problem_Solving_Guidelines/Solved/PeerTechnicalInterviewRubric.xlsx) that students will use to assess their partners' interview performances.
+Then slack out the [Peer Interview Grading Rubric](Activities/01-Ins_Problem_Solving_Guidelines/Solved/PeerTechnicalInterviewRubric.xlsx) and explain the following:

+* The rubric will be used by interviewers to assess their corresponding partner's interview performances.

+* The rubric includes a score of 0-3 for multiple criteria such as:

+  * The interviewee adequately restated the problem.
+  * The interviewee asked the interviewer for input and clarification.
+  * The interviewee use a logical approach to solving the problem - regardless of a correct solution

 ---